FULRO insurgency: Uprising

-In 1958 the Central Highlands was a scene of a revolt by the native tribals against assimilation and colonization of the land by the Vietnamese implemented by the South Vietnamese government.
-Neither the National Liberation Front (Viet Cong) nor South Vietnamese were on the side of FULRO which Prince Sihanouk supported after its founding in 1964 from a union of multiple highlander tribals.
+In 1958, the Central Highlands was a scene of a revolt by the native tribals against assimilation and colonization of the land by the Vietnamese implemented by the South Vietnamese government.
+Neither the National Liberation Front (Việt Cộng) nor South Vietnamese were on the side of FULRO which Prince Sihanouk supported after its founding in 1964 from a union of multiple highlander tribals.
 The war led to the deaths of a massive number of the tribal natives due to the fighting which went on throughout the highlands.

-The new changes to the economy and living in the Central Highlands provoked the tribals to started FULRO to resist the South Vietnamese with the aid of Sihanouk.

-Y'Bham Enuol established FULRO whose sole common bond and ideology was anti-Vietnamese sentiment, with questionable allegiance to anything else, created in 1964, based in Ratanakiri and Mondolkiri provinces in Cambodia and the Central Highlands in Vietnam of the local mountaineers.
+The new changes to the economy and living in the Central Highlands provoked the native tribals to started FULRO to resist the South Vietnamese with the aid of Sihanouk.
+Y Bhăm Êñuôl established FULRO whose sole common bond and ideology was anti-Vietnamese sentiment, with questionable allegiance to anything else, created in 1964, based in Ratanakiri and Mondulkiri provinces in Cambodia and the Central Highlands in Vietnam of the local mountaineers.

-The Viet Cong and Cambodia approached FULRO after its foundation.

-The Cambodian Prince Sihanouk backed the creation of FULRO which was formed out of a united alliance of South Vietnam's different hill tribal peoples.
+The Việt Cộng and Cambodia approached FULRO after its foundation.
+The Cambodian Prince Norodom Sihanouk backed the creation of FULRO which was formed out of a united alliance of South Vietnam's different hill tribal peoples.
 The South Vietnamese oppression of the highlanders caused the creation of FULRO and it operated from Cambodia with support by Sihanouk in order to resist the oppression, two provincial capitals were seized by FULRO in December 1965 and FULRO forced the South Vietnam to grant concessions.

 There was long-established animosity between the mountain tribesman and lowland Vietnamese.
-Montagnards fought against South Vietnamese soldiers in Pleiku, Darlac, and Quang Quc.
-The Tribal mountain peoples united in FULRO launched uprisings in Darlac, Lac Thin.
+Montagnards fought against South Vietnamese soldiers in Pleiku, Daklak, and Quang Quc.
+The Tribal mountain peoples united in FULRO launched uprisings in Daklak and Lac Thin.
 Phu Tien came under Montagnard rule after they inflicted heavy losses on South Vietnamese soldiers, rising in rebellion in Phu Bon and battling South Vietnamese soldiers.
 Representation and an autonomous political entity were among the dictations stated as their goals by FULRO against South Vietnam.

-During the uprising, anti-government Montagnard Rhade insurgents from CIDG slaughtered South Vietnamese troops and seized American soldiers as prisoners, after the uprising some of the Montagnards joined the Montagnard separatist movement FULRO led by Y-Bham Enuol in Cambodia.
-The Montagnards received Prince Sihanouk and Cham support and were not connected to the Viet Cong.
+During the uprising, anti-government Rhade Montagnard insurgents from CIDG slaughtered South Vietnamese troops and seized American soldiers as prisoners, after the uprising some of the Montagnards joined the Montagnard separatist movement FULRO led by Y Bhăm Êñuôl in Cambodia.
+The Montagnards received Prince Sihanouk and Cham support and were not connected to the Việt Cộng.

-The instigation for the uprising is believed in some quarters to have originated from Cambodia (Phnom Penh) where tribal heads against the Vietnamese had congregated before the FULRO uprising on September 20 at Ban-Me-Thuot.

-The state goal was "liberation" from oppression suffered by minorities at the hands of South Vietnam and the Montagnards, Chams, and Khmers were all asserted to be spoken for by FULRO.
+The instigation for the uprising is believed in some quarters to have originated from Cambodia (Phnom Penh) where tribal heads against the Vietnamese had congregated before the FULRO uprising on 20 September 1964 at Buôn Ma Thuột.
+The state goal was 'liberation' from oppression suffered by minorities at the hands of South Vietnam and the Montagnards, Chams, and Khmers were all asserted to be spoken for by FULRO.